Note: M1 is not a bank. M1 Savings Accounts are furnished by B2 Bank, NA, Member FDIC.

 - Advanced technology: High-yield savings accounts can usually be found on financial platforms that may offer other unique features such as brokerage accounts and borrowing seamlessly integrated into the platform.

 - FDIC-insured: Like regular savings accounts, high-yield savings accounts are FDIC-insured, which means your savings are protected up to $250,000 in case of bank failure.
+In some cases, FDIC insurance will cover more than $250,000 depending on which financial platform you use.
+M1 Plus members can access up to $5 million in coverage in their high-yield savings account.

 Personal finance decisions